 Date input

-A means of inputing a date – often separated into multiple individual fields for day/month/year.
+16A means of inputting a date – often separated into multiple individual fields for day/month/year.

 Datepicker

-Other names: Datetime picker
+38Calendar, Datetime picker

-A visual way to choose a date using a calendar view
+A visual way to choose a date using a calendar view.

-Other names: Select menu
+Select menu

 Fieldset